helgeesch/mescal-vanilla-studies/README.md

 - Clear separation between shared (version-controlled) and private (local) code/data
 - Quick switching between studies, as many analysts need in their daily work
 - Reuse of modules across studies
-- Low entry barrier to get started, while enabling incremental development
+- Low entry barrier to get started, while enabling incremental and modular development
+- more about this in

 ---